List of Acapulco Shore cast members: Cast changes

-The official cast members were revealed on 4 October 2013.
+The official cast members were revealed on 4 October 2014.
 They are Luis Caballero, Tadeo Fernández, Manelyk González, Joyce Islas, Talía Loaiza, Fernando Lozada, Luis Méndez, and Karime Pindter.

-In April 2014, Joyce Islas announced that she had left Acapulco Shore and would not be returning for the second series.
+In April 2015, Joyce Islas announced that she had left Acapulco Shore and would not be returning for the second series.
 Brenda Zambrano had joined the cast for series two.
 On 28 July 2015 it was announced that Talía Loaiza had been sacked from the show.
 In March 2016, Zambrano announced that he would not be returning for the third season.
 It was confirmed that new cast members Danik Michell, Nicole Olin and Tania Gattas joined the cast.
 Olin leave show on 26 July 2016.
 After the third season, original cast members Fernando Lozada and Tadeo Fernández, in addition to Gattas, did not return for the show's fourth season.

 In March 2017, the one-season special "Acapulco Shore: New Generation" was revealed, featuring ten potential new cast members.
 It was about Eduardo Miranda, who had previously appeared in the fourth season of Big Brother Mexico, Alexya Larios, Antonio Tiburcio, Christian Herrera, Gabriela Ruiz, Humbie Vallin, Luisa Cavazos, Marlen Martínez, Sofía Beltrán and Víctor Ortiz.
 Before the selection, Sofia Beltrán was fired.
 Alexya Larios, Antonio Tiburcio, Christian Herrera, Gabriela Ruiz, and Victor Ortiz were selected to become permanent for season four.
 It was later confirmed that Tadeo Fernández, who left during the previous series, returned for the fourth season.
 Alexya Larios, Antonio Tiburcio, Christian Herrera, Danik Michell, Gabriela Ruiz, Luis Méndez and Víctor Ortiz left the show and did not return in the fifth season.
 Brenda Zambrano, Nicole Olin and Tania Gattas appeared recurrently throughout this season.

-On April 17, 2018, three former cast members Brenda Zambrano, Eduardo Miranda, and Fernanzo Lozada returned for the fifth season, which also includes new cast members Cintia Cossio, Elettra Lamborghini from Super Shore, Erick Sandoval, Leslie Gallardo, and Maria Usi.
+On April 17, 2018, three former cast members Brenda Zambrano, Eduardo Miranda, and Fernanzo Lozada returned for the fifth season, which also includes new main cast members Erick Sandoval, Leslie Gallardo and María Usi, plus supporting cast Elettra Lamborghini from Super Shore.
 Cossio and Lamborghini left the show during the seventh and tenth episodes of the fifth season.
 Gallardo, Sandoval and Usi left the show after the fifth season.
 In addition, Luis Méndez, Talía Loaiza and Víctor Ortiz made brief returns.

 Series sixth featured the return of original cast members Luis Méndez and Talía Loaiza, and featured new cast members Anahí Izali, Dania Méndez, Jibranne Bazán, Rocío Sánchez, and Xavier Meade.
 Izali was expelled in episode fourteen.
 Brenda Zambrano and Fernando Lozada did not appear in the following series.
-Season seventh featured new cast members Fernanda Moreno Ignacia Michelson, Isabel Castro, José Arana, and Ramiro Giménez.
-Talía Loaiza returns to the show after her last appearance during the previous season.
+Season seventh featured new cast members Fernanda Moreno and Ignacia Michelson, as well as supporting cast Isabel Castro, José Arana and Ramiro Giménez..
+Talía Loaiza made a unique return to the program after her last appearance during the previous season..
 On August 11, 2020, Dania Méndez left the program.
 The original cast members Luis Caballero, Luis Méndez, Manelyk González, Tadeo Fernández and Talía Loaiza, as well as Rocío Sánchez and Xavier Meade, did not return to the program for the eighth season.